HumanCellAtlas/metadata-schema/docs/contributing.md

  - Anyone reporting a bug in the schema

 What *isn't* in this document?
- - Process for committing changes to the schema (HCA committers **only**) can be found [here]()
+ - Process for committing changes to the schema (currently this must be done via a HCA broker)
  - Description of major, minor, and patch changes can be found [here]()

 ## Requesting or suggesting changes

-**NEED TO FLIP PERSPECTIVE TO BE FROM THAT OF THE CONTRIBUTOR**
+As a prerequisite to this section you may want to look at how the metadata is structured (see [here]())

 1. **Submit feedback to the HCA on metadata standard.** Anyone can suggest changes to the metadata standards via three main routes:
     - Create a [GitHub issue](https://github.com/HumanCellAtlas/metadata-schema/issues/new) on the metadata-schema GitHub repo
     - Email the HCA DCP helpdesk at data-help@humancellaltas.org
-    - Make a pull request against the develop branch of the metadata-schema GitHub repo
+    - Make a pull request against the develop branch of the metadata-schema GitHub repo (only recommended for users with prior familiarity with GitHub)

     To request an **update to an existing schema**, you need to supply the following four pieces of information: